Top of the Mont Blanc: Acquisition of the exhibition pieces

 Teylers Museum was founded just before the climb took place, and at the time serious progress was being made in the research of bedrocks and minerals.
 The term "geology" was coined by the very initiator of this expedition, De Saussure, and the science was becoming more popular.
 At that time the museum was still very young and it actively collected knowledge and objects around it and put them on display.

 Martinus van Marum acquired the piece from the top of Mont Blanc as well as several other objects from this climb in the fifteen years following it.
 In 1799, on behalf of the museum, he had already purchased a maquette of Mont Blanc for nine guilders.
 It had been created in 1787 by the Swiss Charles François Exchaquet and displayed the expedition as well.
 Although several maquettes were produced at the time, as of 2012 there are only two known to remain - one at Teylers Museum, and one in the Muséum d'histoire naturelle de la Ville de Genève.
 The maquette is believed to be an accurate representation of the mountain and the nearby valley of Chamonix and is 100 by 64 by 35 cm in size, on a 1:15000 scale.
 Although the dimensions of the maquette are as accurate as possible, the colors are not - they are more informative than accurate.
 Several drawings and engravings of the view and the expedition were also acquired by Van Marum to complete the set for exhibition.
 In 1802 he bought the actual "top of the Mont Blanc" together with several other geological samples from Theodore de Saussure (son of the famous geologist), who put together a collection of samples from his father's rocks.
-The Mont Blanc rock is displayed together with other rocks in the central showcase of the Oval Room.
-The maquette is also on display in that room.
+The Mont Blanc rock (a biotite granite) is on display together with other rocks in the central showcase of the Oval Room.
+The maquette is also on display in the same room.